Mortgage Learning Center

 Currently the Fidelity Bank, dba Right By You Mortgage doesn’t offer any down payment assistance options.
 However, there are many down payment assistance programs available through various state, city, and federal agencies.
 You’ll want to talk to one of our loan officers to decide if these options make sense for your situation.

-There are multiple options for 100% financing including VA and USDA loans.
+There are multiple options for 100% financing including VA loans, USDA loans, and our 100% Home Loan program.

 A VA loan is guaranteed by the Veterans Administration and offers 100% financing to honorably discharged veterans, active duty personnel and their families.